abidibo/practical-django-projects/README.md

 avoid a situation where there are potentially two different blank values for the field (either an empty string or a NULL) and to ensure that code that checks for blank values can be kept simple.
 Because of this, you should generally avoid specifying null=True on text-based field types.

+### related_name

+    class Bookmark(models.Model):
+        snippet = models.ForeignKey(Snippet)
+        user = models.ForeignKey(User, related_name='cab_bookmarks')
+        date = models.DateTimeField(editable=False)

+The fact that you’ve created a foreign key to User means that Django will add a new attribute to every User object, which you’ll be able to use to access each user’s bookmarks.
+By default, this attribute would be named bookmark_set based on the name of your Bookmark model.
+However, this can create a problem: If you ever use any other application with a bookmarking system, and if that application names its model Bookmark, you’ll get a naming conflict because the bookmark_set attribute of a User can’t simultaneously refer to two different models.
+The solution to this is the related_name argument to ForeignKey, which lets you manually specify the name of the new attribute on User, which you’ll use to access bookmarks.
+In this case, you’ll use the name cab_bookmarks.
+So once this model is installed and you have some bookmarks in your database, you’ll be able to run queries like this:

+    from django.contrib.auth.models import User
+    u = User.objects.get(pk=1)
+    bookmarks = u.cab_bookmarks.all()

 ### unique keys
 Most good weblog software